 - Hotel negotiations – Negotiate rates, rate checker, upgrades, hotel RFP consultancy.

-- Airline content – lowest fare guarantee, fare checker, global fare inventory, low-cost carriers, route deal negotiation and optimization, access to New Distribution Capability (NDC) fares to increase inventory and the possibilities to save.
+- Airline content – lowest fare guarantee, fare checker, global fare inventory, low-cost carriers, route deal negotiation and optimisation, access to New Distribution Capability (NDC) fares to increase inventory and the possibilities to save.

-- Program efficiency – matter code validation (which can increase process efficiencies and accuracy for billable travel by reducing cycle time, reduce administrative costs and expedite payment for billable travel), expense integration policy benchmarking and compliance management.
+- Programme efficiency – matter code validation (which can increase process efficiencies and accuracy for billable travel by reducing cycle time, reduce administrative costs and expedite payment for billable travel), expense integration policy benchmarking and compliance management.

-- Strategic account management – this should include a communication plan, business plan (three-year vision), service level agreement, supplier programs, consultative, consistent data and reporting, insights and actions from the reporting, booker and end-user experience plus business reviews.
+- Strategic account management – this should include a communication plan, business plan (three-year vision), service level agreement, supplier programmes, consultative, consistent data and reporting, insights and actions from the reporting, booker and end-user experience plus business reviews.